 Daitokuya

 Daitokuya ,it is a great sushi and local fish store in the fisherman town of Minamiboso.
 Highly rated and a must go to place for the quest to eat good namerou.
-They are a restaurant with 150 years under their belt and have access to wonderfully fresh fish.
-They make a variety of sushi and other dishes, but the namerou is still their popular item.
-They also have great sake to enjoy along with your meal.
+They boast a rich history of 150 years as a restaurant and have access to an abundant supply of incredibly fresh seafood.
+Their menu offers a diverse selection of sushi and other delectable dishes, but their specialty, the namerou, remains a customer favorite.
+Complementing the delicious food, they also offer an excellent selection of sake for you to savor with your meal.
 The value you get here is also amazing.
 The traditional namerou recipe has served this restaurant well over its long history.
 They will genuinely make you want to lick the plate clean of all its sticky goodness.

 Takenawa